Yoga in State College

 Moorchha Pranayama

-Excellent preparation for meditation.
+The Benefits ~ Excellent preparation for meditation.
 Cuts distractions from the outside world.
 Alleviates tension, anxiety, anger and neuroses.
-Note: Should not be practiced by those with high blood pressure, heart disease, epilepsy, brain disorders Discontinue if faiting sensations are felt.
-Swooning not unconciousness.
+Note: Should not be practiced by those with high blood pressure, heart disease, epilepsy, brain disorders Discontinue if fainting sensations are felt.
+Swooning not unconsciousness.

 Surya Bheda Pranayama

-Creates heat and counteracts imbalances.
-Allieviates depression and increases extroversion.
+The Benefits ~ Creates heat and counteracts imbalances.
+Alleviates depression and increases extroversion.
 Recommended if you are lethargic.
 Note: Should not be practiced by those with heart disease, epilepsy, hyperthyroid, anxiety, acidity or peptic ulcer.

 Become a pranalogist!